BMVANDENBELT/UFOs/README.md

 # SUMMARY
 - From testing the filters, I found that one of the biggest drawbacks for our filters was that it is case-sensitive.
 When I first searched the city of "Bonita", nothing came up.
 When I dropped the "B" to a lowercase "b", the results for that city showed up in the data-set below.
 (See below)
 <img width="672" alt="Drawback" src="https://user-images.githubusercontent.com/107223178/187091356-c6531095-6f00-4a70-8fc9-1016da6d9542.png">
-One reccommendation I would make for this in the future is that it would be super helpful to have
+One reccommendation I would make for this in the future is that it would be super helpful to make the filters not case sensitive and also by typing the full state name out.
+While this may seem trivial, some people may make the mistake of typing in the wrong state abbreviation ultimately leading to a longer search time.
+Thus, cleaning it up a bit and (making the parameters larger) would provided a stronger field to search from.